 Services

-I provide therapy to adults struggling with symptoms of:
+I provide medication management, holistic treatment approaches, and psychotherapy when needed/indicated to adults and older teens struggling with symptoms of:

 You can learn more about issues I have experience working with on my Psychology Today profile by clicking here.